 SAPRIN is governed by a Steering Committee which has oversight of the NRI budgets, spending and the focuses of the scientific work, as well as ensuring the quality and safety of research activities undertaken by SAPRIN.

 Dr Kobus Herbst is a public health specialist.
 In the early 1990s, he contributed to the establishment of the post-apartheid health system through the development and implementation of ReHMIS (Regional Health Management Information System), the first computerised public health care facility inventory in South Africa.
 Kobus was the Deputy Director of the Africa Centre and led its demographic surveillance programme.
+He is a member of the Africa Health Research Institute Faculty and the principal investigator of its Population Intervention Programme.
 He played a leading role in developing the INDEPTH Network’s Data Repository currently sharing data from 29 INDEPTH sites.

 Associate Professor Mark A. Collinson is Co-Director of the DSI/MRC South African Population Research Infrastructure Network (SAPRIN), a national research infrastructure that has harmonised the core data from all three of South Africa’s Health and Demographic Surveillance Systems (HDSS) and is developing new interconnected HDSS nodes in multiple urban settings.
 His role includes ensuring that the longitudinal population data is used as a national resource in research, training and policy development.